March 21-22, 2026 • Hilton Chicago O’Hare Airport, Chicago, IL

 Program Overview

-By attending the one-and-a-half-day event, you will build a foundation for great leadership, gain skills to put into practice and develop a plan for your future purpose.
-Sessions will cover topics like communicating effectively, preventing and dissolving conflict, advocating for change, improving coaching skills, discovering different behavior styles and much more.
+By attending the one-and-a-half day event, you will build a foundation for great leadership and gain skills that you can put into practice right away.
+Sessions will cover topics like communicating effectively, preventing and dissolving conflict, advocating for change, developing coaching skills, working with different behavior styles and much more.

 Fees and Expenses